-Jadon Sancho has exploded onto the scene with Borussia Dortmund, and this season became the first player in any of Europe's five major leagues to hit double figures for both goals and assists, but what is it that makes him so effective?
+Jadon Sancho has exploded onto the European football scene with Borussia Dortmund, but what is it that makes England's generational talent so effective?

 London-born, Watford- and Manchester City-raised but most definitely Dortmund-bred, Sancho swapped the English Premier League for the Signal Iduna Park in the summer of 2017 with first-team opportunities at a premium.

-Two-and-a-half short seasons later and Sancho is a world-class winger with 30 goals and 34 assists in 78 Bundesliga games to his name, who has also collected a DFL Supercup and 11 England caps.
+Three-and-a-half short seasons later and Sancho is a world-class winger with 46 goals and 64 assists in 104 Bundesliga games to his name, who has also collected a DFB Cup, DFL Supercup and 19 England caps to date.

-Dortmund are one of the best clubs in the world for young players - Erling Haaland and Achraf Hakimi have also been lighting up the European game despite still being eligible for U21 football - but Sancho is arguably the furthest along in his progress.
+Dortmund are one of the best clubs in the world for young players - Erling Haaland, Gio Reyna and Jude Bellingham have all be lighting up European football and are still eligible for U21 play - but Sancho is arguably the furthest along in his progress.

 Join bundesliga.com as we try to do what so few defenders have managed to date: work out Jadon Sancho's game…

 Watch: Jadon Sancho's Bundesliga Mixtape!

 Perhaps the most striking facet of Sancho's play, and the one most likely to lift fans off their seats, is Sancho's silky ball control.

 Born to Trinidadian parents in Camberwell, South London, Sancho grew up good friends with Reiss Nelson, the Arsenal winger who spent the 2018/19 season on loan with Hoffenheim.
 The pair honed their skills on the streets, competing and spurring one another onto greater heights.
 By the time the Southwark London Youth Games came along in 2011, having them both on the same team was borderline unfair.